About Katja

 Biography

-Katja Seaton is a ceramic artist based in Hastings, East Sussex.
-She studied ceramics and metalwork at Camberwell College of Arts before moving to New York, where she undertook an apprenticeship at the renowned Cupcake Café, learning the meticulous craft of piping buttercream.
+I am a ceramic artist based in Hastings, East Sussex.
+I studied ceramics and metalwork at Camberwell College of Arts before moving to New York, where I apprenticed at the Cupcake Café, training in the precise and disciplined craft of piping.

 Practice & Process